lassekongo83/stilo-themes/README.md

 # stilo-themes
 Minimalistic GTK themes

-Alpha version.
+These themes are in development.
 Things may change.

 ### Requirements
 GTK 3.30+

+<sub>The theme should work with 3.28 as well, or even 3.22.
+I just can't guarantee that everything will look right.</sub>

 Some or all of these packages may already be installed by default on some distros.